leifcr/auto-deploy-rails/README.md

 - Helm `2.9.0` and above is required in order support `"helm.sh/hook-delete-policy": before-hook-creation` for migrations

+## Note on securityContext

+This is set to run as user 1001, and group 1001, so ensure that your container has user 1001 and 1001 created.
+See https://github.com/leifcr/rails5-kubernetes for example

 ## Usage with helm

 ### With gitlab